PiotrFrasik/comment_analyser/README.md

 # comment_analyser
-Comment analyser is a tool for website administrators.
-This program analyses, censors, and generates statistics from user comments.
+The Comment Analyzer is a moderation tool for website administrators.
+This program analyzes and filters user comments.